 Connectivity through IoT – you’ll never be alone again

 The Internet of Things (IoT) is becoming all the hype as its commercial application becomes increasingly digestible to marketers, businesses and the general public.
 In its most basic and relevant form, we’re talking about device-device and user-device communication.
-Marketo believes that IoT will supply “endless opportunities for marketers and advertisers to listen and respond to the needs of their audience based on behaviors” – their infographic through iScoop is worth a gander.
+Marketo believes that IoT will supply “endless opportunities for marketers and advertisers to listen and respond to the needs of their audience based on behaviours” – their infographic through iScoop is worth a gander.

 Productivity before and after work